Route trace

 When analysing a route trace, keep the following in mind:

-• Increasing latency — A gradual increase in latency across hops is normal, especially over long distances.
+• Increasing latency: a gradual increase in latency across hops is normal, especially over long distances.

-• Sudden latency jump — A large increase at a specific hop may indicate a congested or slow link.
+• Sudden latency jump: a large increase at a specific hop may indicate a congested or slow link.

-• Non-responding hops — Some routers are configured not to respond to trace probes.
+• Non-responding hops: some routers are configured not to respond to trace probes.
 A single non-responding hop (*) in the middle of a route is usually not a problem.

-• Final hop not reached — If the trace ends before reaching the destination, a firewall or router may be blocking ICMP packets.
+• Final hop not reached: if the trace ends before reaching the destination, a firewall or router may be blocking ICMP packets.

-• Multiple paths — The route may change between traces due to load balancing.
+• Multiple paths: the route may change between traces due to load balancing.
 Retracing can reveal alternative paths.